She's All I Ever Had: Music videos

 The accompanying music video was filmed at Boyle Ranch Chatsworth, Lovell House, and Raleigh Studios in Los Angeles, California, in June 1999 and was directed by British director Nigel Dick.
 The visual was aired on August 6, 1999, on MTV's Total Request Live.

 Inspired by the American fantasy drama film What Dreams May Come (1998), the video depicts Martin as the ghost of a deceased man returning to the mortal world and visiting his still-living lover, portrayed by Puerto Rican actress Charlotte Ayanna.
-The man is seen romping on a beach, gliding through the forest, and singing the song on a cliff, while his lover feels his presence and occasionally encounters him as she reminisces memories of her together with him, the latter of which are shown through intersped flashbacks.
+The man is seen romping on a beach, gliding through the forest, and singing the song on a cliff, while his lover feels his presence and occasionally encounters his spirit as she reminisces memories of her together with him, the latter of which are shown through intersped flashbacks.
 The music video for the song's Spanish version is technically the same, except Martin mouths the Spanish lyrics.

 Ayanna talked about the filming during a phone interview: "He picked me from a photo my agent submitted.
 Ricky told me he was looking for something spiritual.
 He wanted someone sweet and pure who has a loving quality, not a raunchy sex symbol."
 Cristal Mesa from mitú named the visual Martin's 17th best music video on her 2018 list, comparing it to the American romantic fantasy thriller film Ghost (1990).
 "Bella" won the award for Video of the Year at the 2000 Premio Lo Nuestro.
 "She's All I Ever Had" was nominated for Best New Artist Clip — Jazz/AC at the 1999 Billboard Music Video Awards and won the award for the Best Music Video at the 2000 Imagen Foundation Awards.